lewinpauli/selenium/README.md

 When an error occours the website test will end immediately (then take a look at the logfiles)

-Its also possible to let it run on your windows or mac device (I also have configuration variables for this use in the configfile.yaml)
+Its also possible to let it run on your windows or mac device (I also have configuration variables for this in the configfile.yaml)

 When the test is started, logs will be created depending on your configured logging level in the configfile.yaml